leondutoit/pydatsci/notes/day3.md

 doSomethingAndThenAverage([99, 88, 6, 3, 1, 3, 2, 46], onlyEven);

-// immediately invoked function expressions
+// immediately invoked function expressions (iffys)
 // here we can create many new objects which will be destroyed
 // when the function expression is done being invoked
 // this is useful, for example, if you want to return only one thing